wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 .. _upgrading-a-cluster:

-Upgrading a Cluster
+Upgrading a cluster
 ===================

-Here are the steps for upgrading a cluster:
+Here are the steps for upgrading a cluster, i.e. two XiVO with :ref:`high-availability`:

 #.
 On the master : deactivate the database replication by commenting the cron in
    :file:`/etc/cron.d/xivo-ha-master`